skellock/motion-stalactoast/README.md

 # Wierd Things

 * So not all combinations of options work with each other.
 CRToast might throw some warnings in your console to reward your conflicting choices.
 No big deal.
-* motion-toast uses the Pod CRToast but links it from Github on the master branch.
+* motion-stalactoast uses the Pod CRToast but links it from Github on the master branch.
 Never do this at home.
 I'll fix.

 # HISTORY